-Nicholaa’s story was the inspiration behind my third book, Ladies of Magna Carta: Women of Influence in Thirteenth Century England, which will be out in paperback at the end of November.
-I am currently working on a full-length biography of Nicholaa, King John’s Right-Hand Lady: the Story of Nicholaa de la Haye, which will be published in spring, 2023.
+Nicholaa’s story was the inspiration behind my third book, Ladies of Magna Carta: Women of Influence in Thirteenth Century England.
+I am currently working on a full-length biography of Nicholaa, King John’s Right-Hand Lady: the Story of Nicholaa de la Haye, which will be published in May, 2023.

 Photos of Lincoln Castle and Nicholaa’s seal, © Sharon Bennett Connolly 2015.
 Picture of the Battle of Lincoln and Magna Carta are courtesy of Wikipedia.
 Image of the land grant from the National Archives.

 The Plantagenet Chronicles edited by Elizabeth Hallam; Brassey’s Battles by John Laffin; 1215 The Year of Magna Carta by Danny Danziger & John Gillingham; The Life and times of King John by Maurice Ashley; The Story of Britain by Roy Strong; The Plantagenets, the Kings Who Made England by Dan Jones; England Under the Norman and Angevin Kings by Robert Bartlett; lincolnshirelife.co.uk; catherinehanley.co.uk; magnacarta800th.com; lothene.org; lincolncastle.com; The Sheriff: The Man and His Office by Irene Gladwin; Elizabeth Chadwick; Nick Buckingham; swaton.org.uk.

 Signed, dedicated copies of all my books are available, please get in touch by completing the contact me form.